chriswongwk/citrixahv/resiliency/resiliency.rst

 Configuring VM Affinity
 +++++++++++++++++++++++

+To ensure non-HA components within the Workshop such as the Delivery Controller and Domain Controller, you will configure Affinity rules to ensure these VMs only run on certain hosts within the cluster.
+The ability to assign Affinity rules to a virtual machine can be critical to isolating resources or conforming to software license restrictions for workloads.
+Anti-affinity rules can be configured in a production environment to ensure HA VMs (such as multiple Delivery Controllers and StoreFront servers) do not run on the same hosts.

 In **Prism > VM > Table**, select **XD**.
 In the **Host** column, observe the host the **XD** VM is currently running on.
 Click **Update**.